Alexey-N-Chernyshov/Innopolis_University_IR/README.md

 It is a set of some classes from the course "Information Retrieval" based on the book "An Introduction to Information Retrieval" by Christopher D. Manning and others.

+---

 ## Content
 Now it has following retrieval models:
 * Boolean retrieval - supports boolean operations (AND, OR) and parentheses - see class BooleanRetrieavalApp, BooleanRetrieval and tests
 * Biword retrieval - see class BiwordRetrieaval and tests
 * Free text retrieval - see class FreeTextRetrival and FreeTextRetrivalApp.

+To get acquainted with model, see %ModelName%_App.

+---

 ## Datasets
-You can find some datasets to play with in general/data.
+You can find some datasets to play with in `general/data`.

 ## Preprocessing